Zondax/ledger-tezos/BETA.md

 Download the [latest release](https://github.com/Zondax/ledger-tezos/releases).

-Depending if you'd like to use the "wallet" or "baking" app, you might choose to download either of:
+Depending if you'd like to use either the "wallet" or "baking" app, you might choose to download, respectively, either of:

-- `installer_s.sh`
+- `installer_s.sh` (wallet app)
-- `installer_baking_s.sh`
+- `installer_baking_s.sh` (baking app)

 From here on out when you see `installer.sh` (or installer) it means the installer you chose to download.